 Sensory fillers stimulate a child’s five senses, when your kid is overwhelmed or bored or throwing tantrums, take a container and put in any fillers, add some toys, and present it to them.
 This helps them to calm down, use their imagination, and enhances the kid’s curiosity.
 The more the kid is exposed to a sensory texture, the less they will be picky eaters.

 What can a kid learn from a sensory bin?

 The five senses: Imagine a bin full of dry pasta.
 The kid sees the dry pasta.
-Touches it, hears the rattles of pasta, if dyed, smell the pasta and if its cooked pasta tastes them.
+Touches it, hears the rattles of pasta, if dyed, smells the pasta and if its cooked pasta tastes them.
 That’s the versatility of this play.

 Practical skills: No sensory bin is complete without construction toys and pouring scooping toys.
 When a child engages in this play, unknowingly, they learn basic life skills.

 Language Development: Imagine you set up a farm sensory bin and leave it as an invitation to play.
 A kid observes them and later has a conversation about it.
 They talk and get immersed in the play.

 Let us divide this into three parts